pauldreik/json/fuzzing/Readme.md

 # Fuzzing

 Boost json has support for fuzzing support.
-Cland/libFuzzer is used.
+Clang/libFuzzer is used.

 ## Building the fuzzers
 Execute the fuzzing/fuzzer.sh script.
-You need clang.
+You need clang++ installed.
 The fuzzer script will start fuzzing for a limited time, interrupt it if you wish.

 ## Running fuzzing
 Either modify the fuzzer.sh script, or run it to build the fuzzer and then issue: